IgnitionSoft/ObjectiveTumblr/Pods/Specta/README.md

 * RSpec-like BDD DSL
 * Super quick and easy to set up
-* Runs on top of OCUnit
+* Runs on top of XCTest
 * Excellent Xcode integration

 ### SCREENSHOT